0riginalWarrior/Stalkie/README.md

 ### **Disclaimer**
 Stalkie is not affiliated with or endorsed by any of these services.
 Use of these services is subject to their respective terms and conditions.

-For any questions or concerns, please contact the bot owner.
+For any questions or concerns, [contact me](https://discord.gg/SDK4VwJknR)